-The stall: No it's not a home for a horse.
+The stall: No, it's not a home for a horse.
 This strategy is designed to make you wait.
-Your supervisor never replies to your request for a meeting, or never answers the firststep grievance.
+Your superviseveral ways to counter efforts to wreck the grievance procedure sor never replies to your request for a meeting, or never answers the firststep grievance.